bharath272/sds/README.md

 Included in the repository is an ipython notebook called *demo*.
 This demo should give you an idea of what the code does.
 The first three cells download the demo data and the trained model, and segment out a horse detection. `test_hypercolumns.get_hypercolumn_prediction` outputs the soft heatmap while `test_hypercolumns.paste_output_sp` projects the heatmap to superpixels.

+Running the demo also automatically downloads the pretrained model.
+You can also get the model [here](http://www.eecs.berkeley.edu/Research/Projects/CS/vision/shape/hypercolumn/trained_model.caffemodel).

 The last cell of the demo also runs the evaluation on 100 images.
 This requires you to have VOC2012 downloaded, and a link to that directory available in the `cache` directory.

 ##Overview of approach
 If you want to delve into details of the network architecture etc, it is important to understand the approach.
 I describe it briefly here, but more details are in our [CVPR2015 paper][4] and my [thesis][3].